KQM-git/TCL/docs/general-mechanics/overworld.md

 ### Campfires

-Lit campfires essentially have a 1U aura of pyro that don't decay over time.
+Lit campfires essentially have a 1U aura of Pyro that don't decay over time.

 Consuming the campfire aura requires one of the following: